BMagnu/fso-tables-rust/fso_tables/readme.md

 For annotated enums only:
 - ``prefix="<value>"``: What is appended before the name of an enum variant when parsing.
 Can be combined with the following to, for example, result in ``$<VariantName>:`` keys.
 - ``suffix="<value>"``: What is appended before the name of an enum variant when parsing.
 - ``flagset``: Converts all CamelCase enum variant names to spaced lower case as needed to parse flagsets.
+Will also ensure that when spewing, the values will be enclosed in quotes.

 ## Field Modifiers: